wolfv6/keybrd/doc/keybrd_library_user_guide.md

 where
 * **keybrd** is the library name e.g. keybrd, keybrd_DH
-* **feature** is a distinguishing feature of the keybrd sketch e.g. keyboard name, sound, Dvorak
+* **feature** is a distinguishing feature of the keybrd sketch e.g. keyboard name, sound, layout
 * **version** is the sketch's version number (optional)

 Active state and diode orientation